tipishev/python_debugging_workshop/README.md

   - if you die in a game you start from the beginning
   - unhandled exceptions stop the debugger

 Funnily enough, when we look at our codebases, the similarity with dungeons becomes only stronger.
-See for yourself, our codebases are built over years by multiple programmers, and sometimes you need Git archeology to dig up history, but it's a topic from my another talk.
+See for yourself, we and our colleagues build them over years, and sometimes we do Git archeology to (dig up history)[https://github.com/tipishev/git_workshop].

 A typical code-dungeon looks like this: